Mmostafa1999/AI-Study-Buddy/RATE_LIMITING_SETUP.md

 ## How to Set Up Vercel KV

-1. **Create a KV Database in Vercel**:
+1. **Create a KV Database in Vercel/Upstash**:
    - Go to your Vercel dashboard
-   - Navigate to "Storage" > "KV Database"
+   - Navigate to the Storage tab
-   - Click "Create Database"
+   - In the Marketplace Database Providers section, click "Create" next to the KV/Redis option
-   - Follow the setup wizard
+   - Follow the setup wizard to connect to your project

 2. **Connect the KV Database to Your Project**:
-   - Choose your AI Study Buddy project
+   - Choose your AI Study Buddy project during the setup process
    - Click "Connect"
    - Vercel will automatically add the required environment variables to your project

 3. **Local Development**:
-   - After creating the KV database, you can copy the environment variables to your `.env.local` file for local testing
+   - After creating the KV database, you need to copy the environment variables to your `.env.local` file
-   - In your Vercel dashboard, go to your KV database
+   - From your Vercel dashboard, go to your project Settings > Environment Variables
-   - Click on "Environment Variables"
+   - Copy the KV_* variables (they'll be prefixed based on what you chose during setup)
-   - Copy the values and add them to your `.env.local` file
+   - Add them to your `.env.local` file

+## Fallback Behavior

+The application has been configured to gracefully handle missing KV environment variables:

+1. If KV is not configured, rate limiting will be disabled but the application will continue to function.
+2. If KV is configured but encounters errors, the application will log warnings and continue without rate limiting.

+This ensures that development can continue even without a proper KV setup, while production environments will have rate limiting enabled.

 ## Testing Rate Limiting